 While the big boys on the block like Tesla, Audi, and Ford are the electric vehicle manufacturers making the news, they’re most certainly not the only players in the space.

-Some of the hottest electric car companies in 2021 are lesser-known companies competing for attention, which leaves plenty of room for manufacturers to collaborate as part of the EV manufacturing chain.
+Some of the hottest electric car companies in 2021 aren’t very well known yet and are competing for attention.
+This leaves plenty of room for manufacturers to collaborate as part of the EV manufacturing chain.

 To do so, manufacturers need to not only understand the underlying challenges facing the industry but must also evolve to meet the needs of emerging technologies.